nab-velocity/virtuemart-plugin/README.md

 For Refund option at admin side first click on "Components->Virtuemart->orders" and click on perticular order goto bottom of order payment detail click on Refund link to open the refund option put the refund amount and ckeckbox for shipping and click on "Refund Process" button to process the refund.

-For uninstall the velocity plugin of joomla goto "Extentions->Extention Manager" click on left-side menu "Manage" and select velocity module to dissable and uninstall the velocity payment plugin.
+For uninstall the velocity plugin of joomla goto "Extentions->Extention Manager" click on left-side menu "Manage" and search velocity plugin then select velocity plugin to dissable and/or uninstall the velocity payment plugin.

 We have saved the raw request and response objects in <prefix>_virtuemart_payment_plg_velocity table.